ThomasTsolakis/Auto-slowmode-discord-bot/README.md

-# discord-auto-slowmode
-Automatic slowmode delay discord bot
+# Auto slowmode discord bot
+Just put your token in the index.js and run it

+Made by .thomasts using blackboxai